microcks/microcks.io/content/documentation/guides/usage/direct-api.md

 ```
 <br/>

-## 3. Generate a Direct Event Driven API
+## 3. Generate a Direct Event-Driven API

-Direct API is able to also manage Event Driven API that are described using AsyncAPI specifications.
-Imagine a `MyQuote API` that notifies quotes updates on an asynchronous channel.
-You can define this API that way:
+Direct API is also able to manage Event Driven API that are described using AsyncAPI specifications.
+Imagine a `MyQuote API` that notifies of quote updates on an asynchronous channel.
+You can define this API this way:

 <div align="center">
 <br/>